Bai756/chatbot/README.md

 ## Setup

-1. Clone the repository:
+1. Clone the repository

-2. Create a virtual environment and install dependencies:
+2. Create a virtual environment and install dependencies using requirments.txt

 3. Create a `.env` file in the root directory and add your API key:
     ```env